Appendix B — Multiservice Codes Applicable to Flight Test

 The “cleared” word is reserved in those situations for the controlling agency (ground, tower, etc.).
 Don’t get your aircrew violated because they acted without clearance from the controlling agency!

-CLEARED HOT◬ {D} [A/S] Type 1 and 2 CAS terminal attack control when granting weapons release clearance to an aircraft attacking a specific target.
-NOT FOR THE TEST CONDUCTOR TO SAY!
-Range control has the hammer.
+CLEARED HOT◬ {D} [A/S] Term used by a joint terminal attack controller (JTAC) / forward air controller (airborne) (FAC(A)) during Type 1 and 2 CAS terminal attack control when granting weapons release clearance to an aircraft attacking specific target.

 CONTINUE {D} Continue present maneuver, does not imply a change in clearance to engage or expend ordnance.
 VERY USEFUL.
 By replying to an aircrew query with “CONTINUE”, you are indicating that you are aware of the situation, you’ve taken it into consideration, and they can safely, securely, effectively, and efficiently proceed with the current course of action.